gnarayan/ast596_2023_Spring/notes/00/install.md

 In some cases you can also `pip install <package name>` from within your conda env, but it is generally best to not mix the two.

+We'll be installing many other packages over the course of the semester, but if you have these, you are OK for the first few weeks.

 You can clean up package tarballs with `conda clean --all`